 Departing Granada, we make our way to Úbeda.
 This elegant town flourished in the 16th century and still displays a rich heritage of Renaissance palaces, churches and fine squares.
 We enjoy lunch in a local restaurant before heading on to Córdoba.
 After checking into our hotel, the evening is at leisure.
 Overnight Córdoba (B, L)

 Córdoba was the largest city in Roman Spain but its period of greatest glory was under the caliphate of the Moors.
 It is from this period that the beautiful mezquita dates.
 Begun around 780 on the site of an old Visigothic church, the mosque is the grandest and most beautiful ever built by the Moors in Spain.
-Our walking tour today takes us through the historic centre of Córdoba, visiting the 14th-century Alcazar and the mosque.
+Our walking tour today takes us through the historic centre of Córdoba, including the mosque.
 We also stop at the synagogue, one of only three in Spain that survived the Jewish expulsion of 1492.
+There is free time in the afternoon to discover the flower-laden patios of the Palacio Viana, or other local residences.
 We meet in the early evening for a talk in the hotel.
 Dinner tonight is in a local restaurant.
 Overnight Córdoba (B, D)

 We depart Córdoba for Seville this morning.
-En route we stop at an olive oil producing centre before a pause at Carmona, a small picturesque town whose many heritage buildings overlook the Corbones River.
-We visit the Roman necropolis, where more than 300 tombs can be found in subterranean, rock-hewn chambers – some with frescoes still intact.
-Then we climb the Puerta de Sevilla, a fortified Roman gateway with Carthaginian and Moorish elements, for a wonderful view of the surrounding area, before a break for lunch in a pavement café (not included).
-After our visit we make the short drive to Seville and check into our hotel.
+En route we stop at Carmona, a small picturesque town, whose many heritage buildings overlook the Corbones River.
+We climb the Puerta de Sevilla, a fortified Roman gateway with Carthaginian and Moorish elements, for a wonderful view of the surrounding area, before a break for lunch in a pavement café (not included).
+After our visit we make the short drive to Seville via an olive oil production centre for a short tour and tasting.
 Tonight, we have dinner in a local restaurant.
 Overnight Seville (B, D)

-Sunday April 7: The Alcazar and Barrio De Santa Cruz
+Sunday April 19: The Alcazar and Barrio de Santa Cruz

 Vibrant and theatrical Seville, the city of Carmen, Don Juan and Figaro, is regarded as the quintessential Andalusian city.
 We begin our exploration with a visit to the Real Alcázar, dating from the 12th to 14th centuries.
 The Alcázar is an excellent example of pure Mudéjar style, a symbiosis of Christian and Islamic influences.
 Our visit also includes the lovely Moorish gardens of the palace.
 The afternoon is free to explore the nearby Barrio de Santa Cruz, the former Jewish quarter where shops, museums and cafes are interspersed with whitewashed houses along the cobbled streets.
 Tonight, schedules permitting, we will attend a flamenco performance in an intimate and authentic setting.
 Overnight Seville (B)